GSO Test

 Physical Education at Beehive Lane is a subject which is designed to widen the children’s experience of and develop their skills within a range of physical activities, whilst all the time raising awareness of the benefits of exercise as part of a healthy lifestyle.
 Our curriculum offers a broad experience of games, gymnastics, dance, athletics, swimming and OAA.
 We choose to offer a broad range rather than be restricted to one or two specialisms in order to offer children the greatest possible opportunity to develop transferable skills, which they can apply to other sporting disciplines inside and outside of school.

-Our curriculum is fully inclusive so that our highest achieving pupils are challenged, whilst our SEN children can access lessons in a way which is suited to their needs.
-We also aim to given children the maximum opportunity to be physically active at playtime too.
-To this end, our Sport Premium budget has been used to deliver large-scale projects across the school.
-In addition to our curriculum lessons, we also offer a range of after-school clubs, run either by school staff or by external providers.
+Our curriculum is fully inclusive so that our highest achieving pupils are challenged, whilst children with SEND can access lessons in a way which is suited to their needs.
+We also aim to given children the maximum opportunity to be physically active at playtime and in out of school hours provision too.
+Our Sport Premium budget is used to support this, amongst other things.National Curriculum - Physical Education

 Implementation

 Units of study build progressively across the school, moving from multi-purpose skills in EYFS and KS1, through to more specialised techniques and tactics as children progress through KS2.
-Each of unit of work will include objectives to develop skills individually and in unison (as appropriate), and how they can be applied to a game situation, or to a creative, choreographed routine, as in gymnastics and dance.
+Each of unit of work includes objectives to develop skills individually and in unison (as appropriate), and how they can be applied to a game situation, or to a creative, choreographed routine, as in gymnastics and dance.
 Where appropriate and where possible, routines may then be displayed to a wider audience, or teams selected to play matches against local opposition or participate in local sports festivals, arranged by the school sports partnership.
-Beyond the specific PE skills involved, performances also help to develop children’s confidence and inter-school matches aid with their teamwork skills and competitive nature.
+Beyond the specific PE skills involved, performances also help to develop children’s confidence and inter-school matches aid with their teamwork skills and sportsmanship.

-Lessons should include a warm-up before the main activity and a cool-down session afterwards, to prevent injury and to teach children about the importance of these aspects of any physical session.
+Lessons include a warm-up before the main activity and a cool-down session afterwards, to prevent injury and to teach children about the importance of these aspects of any physical session.

 Children are assessed against a number of statements specific for each area, which are then reported to parents at the end of each term.